per2jensen/dar-backup/README.md

     ````
   - Define backups in the "backups.d" directory, just drop files in the directory

-    Open the demo backups.d/TEST file, alter the 3 variables to your taste
+    Open the demo backups.d/TEST file, alter the 4 variables to your taste
     - BACKUP_NAME=TEST
     - FS_ROOT=~/tmp/test
     - TESTRESTORE_PATH=/tmp
+    - EXCLUDES="DIR WITH SPACE;ANOTHER DIR WITH SPACE"

   - Execute the script and "list" the dar archive to check that the backup is to your liking
     ````